Urban and Community Forestry

 UCF integrates team-based work projects, education, and on-site vocational training into an experience that prioritizes personal growth, and the development of conservation work skills.
 Participants will develop technical skills working on a variety of conservation projects while developing the soft skills needed to be successful in any work setting.

 A critical element of the program is the educational curriculum that accompanies the experience.
-The curriculum is based around preparing the next generation of stewardship leaders to work in the outdoor industry.
+The curriculum is based on preparing the next generation of citizen stewards.
 Lessons range from group dynamics and environmental policy to stewardship and resource management.
-The education experience is seminar based and requires inquisitive group participation.
-As a part of the inclusive experience each member will be responsible for presenting lessons during the program.

 Location: